ialobanov/ialobanov/README.md

 `The universe is chaotic.
 Good prompts impose order. (c) chatgpt`

-I’m an IT engineer at a tech company, passionate about artificial intelligence, a terminal with vim.
+I’m an IT engineer at a tech company, passionate about artificial intelligence and a terminal with vim.
 My work focuses on in-depth log analysis and understanding the core mechanics of applications to troubleshoot and resolve any issues that arise.

 ## Tech Stack